 When the plant is about a meter or so, you can cut it right down and dig it back into the soil – roots and all.
 Leave the patch for at least two weeks before planting something else.

 The lucerne really enriches the soil used in this way.
-What more could you want from an acne treatment?
+What more could you want from the best acne treatment?
 Good for you, good for your garden and good for the environment as well.